Array BP-XOR Codes for Hierarchically Distributed Matrix Multiplication: Coded Computation System Model

 As shown in Fig. 1, the total execution time in our clustered distributed setting is given by the sum of encoding time $T_{e}$, master-slave transmission time $T_{ms}$, the overall slave task time where each slave completes its execution with time $T_i$, slave-master transmission time $T_{sm}$ and finally the decoding time at the master denoted by $T_{d}$.
-Hence, we can express the overall latency similar to \cite{baharav2018} as
+Hence, we can express the overall latency similar to \cite{baharav2018} and \cite{Suayb2019} as

-where $\mathcal{S}$ is the set of all minimal decodeable subsets of ${1,2,\dots,nb}$ processors.
-Most of the past work focus on minimizing the parallel task time while paying little if no attention to encode/decode times.
+where $\mathcal{S}$ is the set of all minimal decodable subsets of $\{1,2,\dots,nb\}$ processor outputs.
+Most of the past work focuses on minimizing the parallel task time while paying little if no attention to encode/decode times.
 Plus, some of the previous works favor parallel task execution times at the expense of consuming more bandwidth and master system CPU resources \cite{Fahim}.
 However, as the system size (as well as the matrix sizes) scales, the encode/decode times of the master node will become the main bottleneck of the overall system performance.
 In our work, $T$ will represent the sum of computation times, i.e., $T = T_e + \min_{S \in \mathcal{S}} \max_{i \in S} T_i + T_{d}$ which will constitute the main focus of this paper.